 A Few Tips for Creating and Managing Your Salon’s Retail

 Want to learn more about the salon business?
-Whether you’re a new stylist, a budding salon owner, or someone in between, you might like the Salon Business Class Bundle, presented by Jamie Sea (@prettylittleombre).
-In it, you’ll learn all about creating a healthy and vibrant salon culture, performing a pre-screening consultation video, cancellation policies, and more!
+Whether you’re a renter, a budding salon owner, or someone in between, you might like the Salon Consulting Program, with Society Manager Ashley and SALT's Marketing Manager Sarah.
+These calls are customized specifically to your business situation!
+Learn all about creating a healthy and vibrant salon culture, performing a pre-screening consultation video, cancellation policies, and more!